The University of Santo Tomas, through the Department of Marketing...

 Utility Clerk

-The BS Entrepreneurship program was first granted Level I Formal Accredited Status by PACUCOA in January 2013.
-In keeping with its vision of being a model business school, the College, spearheaded by Dean Mary Hildence M. Baluyot, has received Level III Re-Accredited Status for the BSBA programs and Level II First Re-Accredited Status for BS Entrepreneurship in June 2016.
+In 2013, the BS Entrepreneurship program achieved Level I Formal Accredited Status from PACUCOA.
+Under Dean Mary Hildence M. Baluyot, the College earned Level III Re-Accredited Status for BSBA programs and Level II First Re-Accredited Status for BS Entrepreneurship in 2016.
+The BSBA major in Financial Management gained recognition from the CFA Institute in 2014.